quintel/etdataset-public/source_analyses/de/2012/6_residences/6_residences_source_analysis.md

 ## Debts

 - Technology splits for space cooling, lighting, cooking and appliances need to be researched.
-- Split between old en new houses need to be researched.f
+- Split between old en new houses need to be researched.